fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 "%}

 ## Jun 22
 ### REST DAY!

 ## Jun 23
 ### Untangling Food in the Southwest
+As you are all well aware, the Southwest has a pretty amazing mix of foodways.
+While we've read in general terms about blending of food traditions, today is a more specific case study of blending (and not) in our own neck of the woods.
+Two primary goals: 1) Learn more about the various historical traditions of food in the Southwest; 2) Look in more depth at a specific region as a site of adaptation and resistance to new foods.

 - NO VIDEO
 - Jeffrey M. Pilcher, “Tex-Mex, Cal-Mex, New Mex, or Whose Mex?
 Notes on the Historical Geography of Southwestern Cuisine”. _Journal of the Southwest_ 43.44 (2001): 659-–79.
+Like many sources we've used, there is more detail than we need.
+But you know how to handle that by this point---read for the big picture!

 - Katherine Massoth, "'Mexican Cookery that Belongs to the United States': Evolving Boundaries of Whiteness in New Mexican Kitchens", in _Food Across Borders_ (ed.
 Garcia, DuPuis, and Mitchell), 44--59.
+I love this piece because it tells a very clear story about the intersection of race, culture, and food with abundant historical examples.
+As much as we've read about mingling of ingredients and merging of dishes, most students get a new perspective on food and identity from this reading.

 #### Noteworthy
 - Anastacia Uriegas, [Fajitas, Queso & Enchiladas: A Look at the Origins of Tex-Mex Favorites](https://remezcla.com/features/culture/fajitas-queso-enchiladas-look-origins-tex-mex-favorites/)

 {% include alert.html class='danger' title='Discussion Post' text="
-BASED ON THE READINGS: What does the history of food in the Southwest teach us about food, culture, and identity?
+BASED ON THE READINGS: What does the history of food in the Southwest teach us about food, culture, and identity that we haven't exactly seen before?
+Since most of us are in the Southwest and have a history here, it can be easy to accidentally write an opinion piece that isn't connected to the readings.
+However much you interject your own opinion (and I hope you will!), please be sure your post addresses the prompt question and draws specifically from the article for today!
 "%}

 ## Jun 24
 ### Culinary Diffusion
+Yesterday we looked at the intersection of food traditions in the Southwest, and today we look at food moving out of specific regions.
+We've already covered this a little with our reading on Chinese food in the 19th century, but here focus specifically on diffusion as a general concept and how meanings of food get twisted as food moves around geographies and cultures.

 - NO VIDEO
 - Helen Zoe Veit, _Modern Food, Moral Food_ (6: Americanizing the American Diet), 123--56.